r4mz3r0/PyNet/README.md

 - It is difficult to follow along.
 - Need to learn more networking principles
 - LCLI
+# Updates
+- 11/26/2020 : This Project is currently temporaly suspended. - Study for COMPTIA Linux+
 # About
 - Ramiro Gonzalez
 - ramirogonzalez@linux.com